sveltia/sveltia-cms/README.md

 ### Better productivity

-- You can [work with a local Git repository](#work-with-a-local-git-repository) without running a proxy server on your machine, bypassing the 30 MB file size limit[^26].
+- You can [work with a local Git repository](#work-with-a-local-git-repository) without configuration or a proxy server, bypassing the 30 MB file size limit[^26].
+  - The `logo_url` defined in the configuration will be used[^49].
 - Never miss out on the latest features and bug fixes by being notified when an update to the CMS is available[^31].
 - The Entry Editor closes automatically when an entry is saved.
 - You can delete multiple entries and assets at once.
+- JSON/TOML/YAML data is saved with a new line at the end of the file to prevent unnecessary changes being made to the file[^11].
 - Some keyboard shortcuts are available for faster editing.
 More to come!
   - Create a new entry: `Ctrl+E` (Windows/Linux) / `Command+E` (macOS)
   - Save an entry: `Ctrl+S` (Windows/Linux) / `Command+S` (macOS)
   - Search for entries and assets: `Ctrl+F` (Windows/Linux) / `Command+F` (macOS)
-- Solves various outstanding Netlify/Decap CMS bugs[^11].

 ### Better accessibility